franpoli/OpenSCADutil/knurled_knob/knurled_knob_demo.md

 ## Using OpenSCAD customizer

-As there are several parameters to generate a knurled knob, it might be more conveninent to use the OpenSAD customizer to parametrize and visualize the effects of each parameter.
+As there are several parameters to generate a knurled knob, it might be more conveninent to use the OpenSCAD customizer to parametrize and to visualize the effects of each parameter.

 ![Knurled knob customizer demo](images/knurled_knob_customizer_animation.gif "Knurled knob customizer demo")